Developing & nurturing individualised artistic

 Practice

 I teach a wide range of subjects within theatre and arts education, specifically concerning the development of individualised performance practices that challenge more universal notions of expertise.
 The core foundation of this work centres around an awakening of the artist’s awareness of their own practicing of a practice by drawing attention to what they do that makes them a unique and authentic individual.
-As an acting teacher, my practice is inspired by own Grotowski-based training at New York University’s Experimental Theatre Wing where I was taught Stephen Wangh’s method detailed in An Acrobat of the Heart.
+As an acting teacher, my practice is inspired by my own Grotowski-based training at New York University’s Experimental Theatre Wing where I was taught Stephen Wangh’s method detailed in An Acrobat of the Heart.
 My classes focus on a more physical-based approach to actor training, providing practical tools that will awaken the students’ natural impulses that guide their imaginations and inner lives, strengthening their awareness of themselves, each other and the playing space itself.

 Experience

-Italia Conti (Woking, UK) — I served as the Head of 3rd Year BA (Hons) Acting and Head Tutor for Contextual Practice across all BA, CertHE and Diploma courses at Italia Conti.
-I was responsible for the quality, standards and creative direction of the 3rd Year Acting and Contextual Practice curriculums in collaboration with Course Leaders and Deputy Course Leaders, supporting the design of innovative schemes of work that could be threaded throughout the student journey.
+I also served as the Head Tutor for Contextual Practice across all BA, CertHE and Diploma courses at Italia Conti.
+Alongside my core duties as a module leader and tutor across multiple qualification levels, I was responsible for the quality, standards and creative direction for Contextual Practice within the curriculum in collaboration with Course Leaders and Deputy Course Leaders.
 I also managed a team of sessional and salaried tutors while supporting students throughout their course of study.
-As a tutor, I encouraged students to think critically about their training and provided theoretical and practical context that supported their developing practices through a combination of lectures and workshops.

 Theater Reconstruction Ensemble (New York City, US) — As TRE’s Founding Artistic Director, I created and facilitated yearly training intensives geared towards interdisciplinary artists looking to develop new techniques for devising and generating material.
 These week-long intensives provided professional artists with an opportunity to experiment freely, devise original material centred around a given theme and receive invaluable feedback from their peers.
 Many of the participating artists have gone on to present their work through commissions from such venues as Ars Nova, Playwrights Horizons and Lincoln Center Theater.